-9 Including instream linkage of aquatic environments, connectivity with floodplains, surface-groundwater connectivity, and vertical connectivity within groundwater sources.
+Including instream linkage of aquatic environments, connectivity with floodplains, surface-groundwater connectivity, and vertical connectivity within groundwater sources.

-- the extent to which the plan reflects stakeholder input - the extent to which town water supply needs have been met - risks to security of supply and what rules are in place to address these - future demands of town water supply and likelihood they can be met under plan rules - water-based tourism, wellbeing and amenity values in the plan area and risks to these values - rules in place to support maintenance or improvement of water quality - new or more accurate knowledge of social and cultural outcomes and associated water requirements.
+- the extent to which basic landholder rights (domestic and stock rights, native title rights and harvestable rights) have been met and the rules in place protect them - risks to basic landholder rights and if rules in place are adequate to address these - how Aboriginal water rights, interests, knowledge and values are considered and provided for - the extent to which town water supply needs have been met - the extent to which the plan has provided for local industry as intended (for example, agriculture) - the extent to which the plan reflects engagement with stakeholders - risks to security of supply and what rules are in place to address these - future demands of town water supply and likelihood they can be met under plan rules - water-based wellbeing, amenity and tourism values in the plan area and risks to these values - rules in place to support maintenance or improvement of water quality - new or more accurate knowledge of social and cultural outcomes and associated water requirements.